 - Think about additional information you can provide that describes you in relation to teaching.

-Using the mandatory supplemental form only (see link on right), outline the nature and extent of your experiences with elementary/middle-school aged children in group settings, including the required 25 hours of experience in an elementary/middle school classroom setting.
+Using the mandatory supplemental form only (see link on right), outline the nature and extent of your 100 hours of experience, 25 of which must be in an elementary/middle school classroom setting in Canada.

 For each different type of experience, use the six categories below to provide a summary of your experience.